panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ## 4. Summary

-`useRef()` hook stores mutable values that persist between renderings, as well accesses DOM elements.
+`useRef()` hook stores mutable values (aka references or refs) that persist between renderings, as well accesses DOM elements.

 Calling `const reference = useRef(initialValue)` with the initial value returns a special object named reference.
-The reference object has a property `current`: you can use this property to access the reference value `reference.current`, or update the reference `reference.current = newValue`.
+The reference object has a property `current`: you can use this property to read the reference value `reference.current`, or update the reference `reference.current = newValue`.

 Between the component re-renderings, the value of the reference is persistent.

 Updating a reference, contrary to updating state, doesn't trigger component re-rendering.

 References can also access DOM elements.
-Assign the reference to `ref` attribute of the element you'd like to access: `<div ref={reference}>Element</div>`.
-Then the element is available at `reference.current`.
+Assign the reference to `ref` attribute of the element you'd like to access: `<div ref={reference}>Element</div>` &mdash; and the element is available at `reference.current`.

 Want to improve you React knowledge further?
 Follow [A Simple Explanation of React.useEffect()](/react-useeffect-explanation/).